-Design Approval Process
+Approval Process

-Before you lodge your new home plans with the Local Authority, you are required to obtain Design Approval from the Seller.
+Before you lodge your new home plans with the City of Armadale, you are required to obtain Design Approval from LWP.
 The process to obtain Design Approval is as follows:

-- 1. Ensure when designing your home you refer to the requirements outlined in this document, Contract, the Sales Plan annexed to this Contract and Local Development Plan if applicable. - 2.
-Upon completion of your design, submit in PDF format to the LWP Online Approval Portal BuildPro at www.lwpbuildpro.com.au; - One A3 set of plans including site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials. - A completed Schedule of External Materials (Annexure G). - 3.
-The Manager will issue a Design Approval where plans appropriately comply or provide comments where a design may not comply (allow 7-10 working days). - 4.
-Upon receipt of an approval from the Manager, you may seek relevant approval from the Local Authority.
+- 1. Ensure when designing your home you refer to the requirements outlined in this document, Contract of Sale, sales plan and Local Development Plan if applicable. - 2.
+Upon completion of your design, submit in PDF format to the LWP Online Approval Portal BuildPro at www.lwpbuildpro.com.au; - One A3 set of plans including site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials. - A completed Schedule of External Materials (Annexure "C"). - 3.
+LWP will issue a Design Approval where plans appropriately comply or provide comments where a design may not comply (allow 7-10 working days). - 4.
+Upon receipt of an approval from LWP, seek relevant approval from the City of Armadale.